Not for Profits will play a significant role in Australia’s growth areas

 • Wealth management – as the world gets richer and older we are likely to see an emergence of private and public ancillary funds, private foundations and an increase in philanthropy generally.
 Not for Profits need to understand what motivates these donors and be innovative to successfully attract this vitally important support.

 Ms Pearce has observed a number of increasing trends across the Not for Profit sector including organisations seeking alternative revenue streams in order to achieve increased financial sustainability.
 The willingness of the sector to embrace ICT and digital solutions to engage their members and compete for donations is also on the increase.

 Other trends that Deloitte has observed in recent years across the Not for Profit sector include:

 •increased government outsourcing to a sector who in many areas can provide a better quality service than their government counterparts, therefore further increasing the economic importance of the Not for Profit sector;

-•shifts towards ‘customer centred funding models’ which are forcing many Not for Profit providers to completely review their business model, compelling them to become more competitive and more agile; and
+•shifts towards ‘customer centred funding models’ which are forcing many Not for Profit providers to completely review their business model, compelling them to become more competitive and

 •an inflow of commercially trained professionals and Board members who seek to establish best practice processes, risk frameworks and governance structures to fully support the operations of the organisation.